ranjotdharni/sac-311-mobile/README.md

 # sac-311-mobile
-City of Sacramento's 311 mobile service developed on React Native framework.
+City of Sacramento's 311 mobile service developed on React Native using the Expo framework.
 This repository pertains to the Senior Project for team Stack 8 in accordance with courses CSC 190 and CSC 191 at California State University, Sacramento.

 ## Stack 8 Team